 Let’s begin with the most basic step, which is setting up an Ad account.
 Linkedin allows you to create an Ad account that is separate from your personal profile or company’s Linkedin page.
 The idea is to organise your campaigns easily without affecting anything that you post on your profile or company page.

 This will lead you to the campaign manager page.
 Set up a name for the new campaign.
 Select the currency.
 You also have the option to associate a Linkedin page with your account.
 But it’s not mandatory.
-Go ahead and create the new account.
+Go ahead and create a new account.

 Setting the right objective